 Sicily gained special status as a region on 15th May 1946.
 This special status began eighteen days before the Italian constitutional referendum of 1946.
 Despite this award, much of the special status is still not in force.
-Recent governments have continuously deferred the laws, therefore, they still require approval by the Italian State.
+Recent governments have continuously deferred the laws; therefore, they still require approval by the Italian State.

-A very rich and unique culture
+A vibrant and unique culture

 It is home to some important archaeological sites, such as the Necropolis of Pantalica, the Valley of the Temples, Erice and Selinunte.